QUVA-Lab/artemis/README.md

 ## Step 4: (Optional) PyCharm setup

 Download (PyCharm).
 Open it:
 `File > New Project`, select your the folder of your repo.
-For the interpreter, select `</my/projects/folder>/venv/bin/activate`.
-You should not be ready to go.
+For the interpreter, select `</my/projects/folder>/venv/bin/python2.7`.
+You should now be ready to go.